Emoji

 Pictographic symbols encoded in Unicode.
 Used to visually express emotions and concepts in text communication.

 Emoji are pictographic symbols encoded in Unicode, used to visually express emotions and concepts in text communication.
-As of 2024, over 3,000 emoji are registered in Unicode.
+Originally introduced by Japanese mobile carrier NTT DoCoMo in 1999, they were adopted into the international standard with Unicode 6.0 in 2010.
+As of 2024, over 3,000 emoji are registered in Unicode, with new ones added annually.